unscrewedakshit/SimpleCalculator/README.md

 # SimpleCalculator
-A simple calculator desktop application  made using Java.
+A simple calculator desktop applications madhe using Java